Pruning Schefflera: How To Prune, Trim, Shape Umbrella Trees

 While it’s possible to prune dwarf Schefflera at almost any time of year, late winter or early spring before the emergence of new growth is generally best.

-Not only does this encourage plenty of new growth in spring, but it allows you to gather seeds or cuttings for Schefflera propagation.
+This encourages plenty of new growth in spring and allows you to gather seeds or cuttings for Schefflera propagation.

 Count the Stalks

-Schefflera can have a single trunk, but they’re more likely to have multiple stems.
+Schefflera can have a single trunk but are more likely to have multiple stems.

 These new shoots start off tightly packed but will spread out as the plant gets taller.